lukasbongartz/reservoircomputing/README.md

 - Using more than 8 card inputs

 	For using more than 8 card input channels, you need to connect two cards and check in Instacal that the indices 0 and 1 are assigned.
 Also, check that both cards are set to single-ended mode.
 You will then not only open two terminals, but three.
 In Terminal 1 you run your 		x_output.py file.
-In Terminal 2 & 3 you rund
-	Input_Board_0.py and Input_Board_1.py.
+In Terminal 2 & 3 you run Input_Board_0.py and Input_Board_1.py.

 - More help: